wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     *   (b) the person who is the subject of the application is called the **person**.

-    Section 8: substituted, on 1 April 2000, by [section 8][229] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 8: replaced, on 1 April 2000, by [section 8][229] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 8A Application for assessment